rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 _WASM 3d CPU Rendering On a 2d Fantasy Console?_

 [Gamercade] ([Discord][Gamercade-Discord], [Github][Gamercade-Github])
-by @RobDavenport is a WASM powered fantasy console focused on building multiplayer neo-retro games.
+by @RobDavenport is a WASM-powered fantasy console focused on building multiplayer neo-retro games.

 After over half a year in development, Gamercade and related tools are ready for pre-alpha testing.
-This includes the [console](Gamercade-Console) itself, as well as the [editor](Gamercade-Editor).
+This includes the [console][Gamercade-Console] itself, as well as the [editor][Gamercade-Editor].

-Gamercade's killer feature is ease of developing multiplayer games.
+Gamercade's killer feature is the ease of developing multiplayer games.
 The console is able to simplify networked game development process in the best way possible: build a local multiplayer game, and get full online play for free!